Estonian e-Residency in a nutshell

 How to apply for Estonian e-Residency?

-To start the application process, you need to fill out an online application and attach a photo, passport scan and explanation about why you wish to apply for e-Residency.
-The Estonian government charges a fee of 100 euros for processing your application.
-Visa and MasterCard are accepted for payment.
+To start the application process, you need to fill out an online application and attach a photo, passport scan and explanation about why you wish to apply for e-Residency of Estonia.
+The Estonian government charges a state fee of 100 euros for processing your application.
+Visa and MasterCard are accepted for paying online.
+You can also read more from our blog post “How I became an Estonian e-resident“.

-After your submission, there is a 4-6 week waiting time while your background check is performed and the card is issued.
-You can then pick up your e-resident digital ID card in Estonia, from Estonian embassy abroad, or at a growing number of other document pick-up locations.
-Please note that there are pick up fees everywhere outside of Estonia.
+After your submission, there is a 4-6 week waiting time while your background check is performed and the card is printed.
+You can then pick up your e-resident digital ID card in Estonia, from the Estonian embassies around the world that work as pick-up locations.
+Please note that there are pick-up fees everywhere outside of Estonia.
+Delivery to Estonian embassies and consulates costs 20 euros.

 E-Residency does not grant you any travel or residency rights